-I am not sure I can adequately express the importance of a good grinder.
+I am not sure I can adequately express the importance of a good coffee grinder.
 If you have done all the right things up to this point such as buying fresh roasted whole bean coffee from a local roaster (hopefully), it will all go for not if you do not have the right type of grinder so you can get the proper grind for your brewing method..

 Over the years, many people would come into my shop and ask me questions about the coffee, the taste profiles etc. and then go ahead a buy a bag or 2.
 The next time I would see them they would ask me why they cannot get the coffee to taste like they have it at the shop.
-I would then ask them about how they were making there coffee and inevitably get to how they where grinding there coffee and most of the time this is where the problem was.
+I would then ask them about how they were making there coffee and inevitably get to how they where grinding there coffee and alot of the time this is where the problem was.

 They would then ask me what coffee grinder I would recommend and why.
 That is where this post comes in as in this article I will give you my opinion on what are the best automatic and manual grinders out there today and beforehand give you some basic information on grinders (I go more in depth about grinders in another post) .